 Joseph Lynskey was a former Cistercian monk from the Beechmount area of west Belfast.
 He went missing during the summer of 1972.
 His remains have yet to be located.

 Columba McVeigh from Donaghmore, Co.
 Tyrone was 19 years old when he was abducted and killed in October 1975.
 Although extensive searches, based on information received, have been carried out at Bragan bog in Co.
 Monaghan his remains have yet to be recovered.

 Captain Robert Nairac was an officer with the Grenadier Guards on a tour of duty in Northern Ireland when he was abducted in Co.
-Antrim in May 1977 and murdered.
+Armagh in May 1977 and murdered.
 He was 29 years old.
 His remains have yet to be recovered.
 A man was convicted of the murder of Captain Nairac in 1977.
 Captain Nairac received a posthumous George Cross.